 The Dominican dictator, Rafael Trujillo, who reigned from 1930 to 1961, promoted even more the genre.
 Indeed he turned it into the Dominican national music and dance style.
 In the 1970s, the musical genre exploded forever.
 For example, the theme of Wilfrido Vargas El Jardinero became instant classics.
 Merengue has an explosive rhythm and is extremely dancing.

-Dominican Salsa music is a popular Punta Cana music that initially arose in New York City during the 1960s.
+Salsa is a popular music that initially arose in New York City during the 1960s.
 It is the product of various musical genres including the Cuban son, guaracha, cha cha chá, mambo, etc. An additional point is that Latin jazz, which also developed in New York City, has also had a significant influence on salsa.

 - conga drum

 It was generally Cuban-style dance music, the son, which was popular since the 1920s.
 In the 1940s, the son was further Afro-Cubanized with some instuments such as congas and faster tempos, and by the incorporation of jazz-influenced arrangements.
 Due to the mixture of different styles and musical instruments, the musical genre has a name Salsa (sauce).